xuthus/gitlab-timespent/README.md

 > Note: both of dates are inclusive.
 So to generate month report you should specify first and last days of the month.

+> Note: tickets where the user doesn't have merged MRs are not counted!